jimeh/PastryKit/README.md

 ## Forking & Development

 Please feel free to fork and improve/modify PastryKit.git.
 I will happily merge any improvements back into my repository.
+And I should mention that I'm no JavaScript guru myself, so I'm sure there's better people for this job than me :)

 ## Legal / License